MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 // You could include:

 // - **Objective of the Experiments**
-//   - What are you trying to measure, observe, or prove? (e.g., how AWDL handles peer discovery, connection setup time, data throughput, etc.)
+//   - What are you trying to measure, observe, or prove? (e.g., how #gls("awdl") handles peer discovery, connection setup time, data throughput, etc.)

 // - **Experimental Design**
 //   - Types of scenarios you're testing (e.g., proximity, number of devices, interference).